 - Researching fiscal policy to develop a deep understanding of its role in mining-sector investment—as well as how and why minerals are currently taxed—with an eye to unfolding changes in the sector and their effects on how financial benefits flow to governments.

 - Crowdsourcing ideas and innovative approaches to fiscal regime design and administration for the mining sector—from incremental reforms to more fundamental changes.

 - Assessing the proposals, specifically looking at feasibility, impacts for investment, project development, and government revenues.
 Proposals that are innovative, forward-looking, responsive to global trends, and suitable for developing countries will be selected for further research.

-How are we conducting this research?
+How did we conduct this research?